 Each of these courses requires 50 hours of field experience in an approved school setting plus 30 hours of required seminars.
 Although Practicum courses only require candidates to register and pay for one (1) credit for each course, the courses are actually structured as three (3) credit courses.
-The reason for this approach is to keep the total credit hours required for the degree to 126.
-Otherwise, candidates would have to register and pay for an additional 6 credits.
+The reason for this approach is to keep the total credit hours required for the degree as low as possible and still meet state certification requirements.
 This benefit represents a tuition cost savings of more than \$2,000.

 All practicum placements are arranged by the Office of Clinical Studies in accordance with school district partnership agreements and placement protocols.
 Final placement decisions are made by school district officials.
-Candidates are not permitted to seek or make arrangements for their own placements
+Candidates are not permitted to seek or make arrangements for their own placements.

 The 50 hours of field experience required for each practicum will usually take place in the county where the candidate attends the seminars, although this may vary depending on availability of practicum placement classrooms.
-A sealed Federal and Delaware
+A sealed Federal and Delaware CBC

-CBC (Criminal Background Check) Report, a recent TB/PPD (less than a year old) and a completed CPR (Child Protection Registry Form) are required.
+(Criminal Background Check) Report, a recent TB/PPD (less than a year old) and a completed CPR (Child Protection Registry Form) are required.
 For students entering the program as of Fall 2013, passing PRAXIS (core) scores are required.

-Capstone Clinical Experience (Student Teaching/ Internship)
+Capstone Clinical Experience (Student Teaching/Internship)

 All placements are arranged by placement specialists in the WilmU Office of Clinical Studies in accordance with school district partnership agreements and protocols.
-However, final placement decisions are made by school district officials and are based on school and district needs and the availability of schoolbased mentors who are rated as highly-qualified and effective.
+However, final placement decisions are made by school district officials and are based on school and district needs and the availability of school-based mentors who are rated as highly-qualified and effective.
 Candidates are not permitted to seek or make arrangements for their own placements.